vihlancevk/CPU/README.md

 To use this program, you need to write code to a file asm.txt, in this case, the code must be written using a specific syntax:
 1) CRT (create) is a command that should be written at the beginning of the program code, it creates a stack for the processor;
 2) IN - command to enter a number from the keyboard (the number is put on the processor stack);
-3) PUSH 0 - puts the number 0 on the processor stack
+3) 1.
+PUSH 0 - puts the number 0 on the processor stack;
-PUSH ax - puts a number from the ax register on the processor stack
+   2. PUSH ax - puts a number from the ax register on the processor stack;
-PUSH [1] - puts a number from RAM at address 1 on the processor stack
+   3. PUSH [1] - puts a number from RAM at address 1 on the processor stack;
-PUSH [ax] - puts a number from RAM to the address ax;
+   4. PUSH [ax] - puts a number from RAM to the address ax;
 4) ADD - adds two numbers from the processor stack and puts the result back;
 5) SUB - subtraction;
 6) MUL - multiplication;